DevCity.NET,

 window in the IDE).

-or both of them obviously gives you a larger window to display and read
+either or both of them obviously gives you a larger window to display

-the displays, database maintenance and the ability to export to XML,
+configuring the displays, database maintenance and the ability to export

 Add-In Version